Verbena bonariensis, V. rigida

 'Purple Top' Verbena is a long-blooming, tough, drought tolerant plant that is among the easiest perennials to grow.
 The rosy-lavender flowers are tiny and extremely profuse, held on long and strong 4-5 foot stems that are great for cutting.
 Re-seeds readily but is not invasive.
 A winter hardy perennial to zone 7, it can be grown as annual everywhere when started early.

-Spreading 10-20 inch tall plants topped with showy clusters of flowers from late spring until frost.
+Silver-blue flowers late spring until frost.
 Butterflies love them.
-A must for low maintenance gardens; plants are extremely heat and drought tolerant, and need little to no care.
-Spreads slowly by underground roots in dry soils, more quickly in moist soils.
+Plants are spreading, growing to 10-20 inch tall.
+'Polaris' is a must for low maintenance gardens; plants are extremely heat and drought tolerant, need little to no care.
+Spread slowly by underground roots in dry soils, more quickly in moist soils.
 Winter hardy to zone 7.
-Can be grown as an annual everywhere, flowering in as little as 4 months from seed.
+Can be grown as an annual everywhere.
+Flowers in as little as 4 months from seed.

 How to Plant VERBENA Seeds